Sagifrach/git.test1/README.md

 # git.test1
-this is new folder in git
+this is new folder in git \n
 my name is: sagi